 artist bio

-Renée Elizabeth Neely-Tanner is a self-taught visual artist.
+Renée Elizabeth Neely-Tanner is a self-taught visual artist and archivist.
 She is a 2024 Artist Research Resident of the Museum of The Rhode Island School of Design and the 2023 Heimark Artist in Residence for the Ruth J. Simmons Center, Brown University.
-Neely-Tanner grew up in the 1960-70s Black community of Berkeley, across the Elizabeth River from Norfolk, VA.
+Neely-Tanner grew up in the 1960-70s Black community of Berkeley, near Norfolk, VA.
 The culture and kinship of that community has shaped her worldview as an artist and as a person.
-She honors her mother Allison Virginia Tanner Neely, an ever present witness to her life and work, by adding 'Tanner' to her name.
+She honors her mother Allison Virginia Tanner Neely, an ever present witness to her life and work, by adding Tanner to her name.

-2025-26 Do You Feel Like Shouting? on view at the Rhode Island State House Gallery.
-A spiritual and metaphorical conversation with the women, children and men enslaved by the founders of The First Unitarian Church of Providence as revealed in their Owning Our History Project.
+2025-26 Do You Feel Like Shouting?
+Featured in the Rhode Island 250th Celebration Exhibit: Owning Our History at the State House Gallery.
+The painting centers the voices of the named and unnamed women, children and men enslaved by the founders of the First Unitarian Church of Providence.

-2024 Glory commissioned by The Leadership Alliance, Brown University to visually and spiritually celebrate the achievements of 1000 Doctoral Scholars mentored through their programs.
+2024 Glory commissioned by The Leadership Alliance, Brown University to visually and spiritually commemorate the achievements of 1000 Doctoral Scholars mentored through their programs.
+The celebration was held at the former Kennedy Center.

 Neely-Tanner has an AB in English Literature and Cultures, Brown University and an MLIS in Library and Information Science/Archives Management, Simmons University.